acurwen/Workload-1-Repo/README.md

 While creating the build configuration, I ensured the "Build Configuration" section said "Mode: by Jenkinsfile" and "Script Path: Jenkinsfile”.
 I then saved the build which triggered an automatic start.
 The build completed successfully.

-The steps of the build were cloning the git repository, building and testing out the code.
+The steps of the build were cloning the repository, building and testing out the code.
 Per the log, the 'main' branch was checked, which had the Jenkinsfile present, and because all parameters were met, the build was successful.

 ![Screenshot 2024-08-01 003530](https://github.com/user-attachments/assets/1055c30b-22f0-4863-8d45-299e0b3a7f95)

 8. **Created Environment in Elastic Beanstalk**